RidaNaz/Next.js/step17_api/README.md

 API security services form the **protective layer**, ensuring the security and safeguarding of data and communication.

 ## Types of API Architecture
  When it comes to web services, there are various types of APIs available, including *REST, GraphQL, gRPC and SOAP*.
 While these terms represent different **architectural styles** and have distinct characteristics.
-We use Rest API in our course that is *Rest API*.
+We use *Rest API* in our course.

 ### REST API
 * REST *(Representational State Transfer)* is an architectural style that makes a connection between the client and the server and as soon as the server responds, it closes the connection.